microsoft/azure-dev-experience--azure-devbox/SUPPORT.md

 # Disclaimer

 This is not official Microsoft product documentation.
-It is mainteined by community contributors.
+It is maintained by community contributors.

 # Support